RazziaJA/SetOnStream/README.md

 Once you've customized your URL consider adding it as a bookmark or to a Browser Source in OBS.
 If using a browser source, edit the "Custom CSS" field to remove the ` background-color: rgba(0, 0, 0, 0);` setting.
 You may also want to uncheck `Shutdown source when not visible` if you find the game resets as you navigate away from the scene.

 # TODOs
+[ ] Fix Browser Source going blank after finding a set
-[ ] Hint function
+    - may not be Browser Source specific?
+Happened to *streamer friend* in normal Chrome [ ] Hint function
+[ ] More clear game over indication
+[ ] Animate card drawing?
+[ ] Highlight newest cards?
+[ ] Optional "Sets on Table" indicator
+[ ] Customize number of cards on the table (e.g. 15 instead of 12)
+[ ] Increase guess history length
+[ ] Label guess history section
+[ ] Larger numbers on cards
+[ ] Slightly smaller instruction text? for more game space [ ] Hideable instruction text? for when the strimmer is around to explain or the chat has played before [ ] Hideable scores, game info. really try to get as much space as possible for tabletop, so it's visible on mobile [ ] Accept comma-separated guesses